TomKTW/dev.kobalt.callblock.android/readme.md

 ### Permissions

+Note: Depending on Android version, you may require either call screening role, default dialer or additional permissions.

+- Call screening role: To perform call screening on Android 10.0+, you need to give a role to this application.
 - Default dialer: To check incoming calls on Android 7.0+, this application should be set as default dialer.
 - Read phone state: This permission is required to retrieve incoming calls.